ldrobnik/drobnik.writing/src/data/blognotes/markdown-for-creative-writers.md

 My Markdown editor of choice, though, is [Typora](https://typora.io/), available for Windows, macOS, and Linux.

 What’s ground-breaking about Typora’s design is that it gets rid of the preview window.
-Instead, Markdown syntax symbols are seamlessly replaced with a preview of formatted text as you write, offering a distraction-free experience.
+Instead, Markdown syntax symbols are seamlessly replaced with a preview of formatted text *as you write*, offering a distraction-free experience.

 ![Dynamic text preview in Typora](https://drobnik.co/images/md-for-writers-typora.gif)